stanfordnlp/CoreNLP/_pages/cmdline.md

 java -cp "*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit,pos,lemma,ner,parse,dcoref -file input.txt
 ```

-This processes the included [sample file](files/input.txt) `input.txt` if run from the distribution directory.
-We use a wildcard "*" after `-cp` to load all jar files in the current directory - it needs to be in quotes.
-This command writes the output to an XML [file](files/input.txt.xml.txt) named `input.txt.xml` in the same directory.
+If this command is run from the distribution directory, it processes the included [sample file](files/input.txt) `input.txt`.
+We use a wildcard `"*"` after `-cp` to load all jar files in the current directory - it needs to be in quotes.
+This command writes the output to an XML [file](files/input.txt.xml.txt) named `input.txt.out` in the same directory.

+## Notes
-**Note** : Processing a short text like this is very inefficient.
+* Processing a short text like this is very inefficient.
 It takes a minute to load everything before processing begins.
 You should batch your processing.

-## Notes
 * Stanford CoreNLP requires Java version 1.8 or higher.
 * Specifying memory: `-Xmx2g` specifies the amount of RAM that Java will make available for CoreNLP.
 On a 64-bit machine, Stanford CoreNLP typically requires 2GB to run (and it may need even more, depending on the size of the document to parse).
 On a 32 bit machine (in 2016, this is most commonly a 32-bit Windows machine), you cannot allocate 2GB of RAM; probably you should try with `-Xmx1800m`.
 You are probably okay with a minimum -f `-Xmx1500m`, but this amount of memory is a bit marginal.
 * Stanford CoreNLP includes an interactive shell for analyzing sentences.
 If you do not specify any properties that load input files, you will be placed in the interactive shell.
 Type `q` to exit.

 ## Classpath

 Your command line has to load the code, library, and model jars that CoreNLP uses.
-The easiest way to do that is with a command line this:
+The easiest way to do that is with a command line this, where `/Users/me/corenlp/` should be changed to the path where you put CoreNLP:

 ```
 java -cp "/Users/me/corenlp/*" -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -file inputFile
 ```

+Alternatively, you can add this path to your CLASSPATH, so these libraries are always available.

 You can also individually specify the needed jar files.
 Use the following sort of command line, adjusting the JAR file date extensions `VV` to your downloaded release.

 ```
-java -cp stanford-corenlp-VV.jar:stanford-corenlp-VV-models.jar:xom.jar:joda-time.jar:jollyday.jar:ejml-VV.jar -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -file <YOUR INPUT FILE>
+java -cp stanford-corenlp-VV.jar:stanford-corenlp-VV-models.jar:xom.jar:joda-time.jar:jollyday.jar:ejml-VV.jar -Xmx2g edu.stanford.nlp.pipeline.StanfordCoreNLP -file inputFile
 ```

 The command above works for Mac OS X or Linux.
 For Windows, the colons (:) separating the jar files need to be semi-colons (;).
 If you are not sitting in the distribution directory, you'll also need to include a path to the files before each.